 The hotel’s remote address helps.
-Located close to the seaside resort of Deauville, the property feels quite remote.
+Located close to the seaside resort of Deauville, the property feels quite secluded.
 It is offset from the local road (which has little traffic anyway), and an automatic gate welcomes guests to a quiet garden with large lawns and ancient trees.

 Les Manoirs: Rooms and Design

 There are only twenty-seven rooms and suites at Les Manoirs des Portes de Deauville, four in the 16th-century manor house and the rest in modern cottages, one of which we stayed in.

 The cottages have various configurations — ours was a duplex studio with a spacious lounge and kitchen on the ground floor and a small but luxe bedroom and bathroom on the first floor.
 Other cottages are smaller as they are split into two rooms, downstairs and upstairs.
 Some suites come with heritage elements, such as old stone fireplaces.

 The common areas in the old manor are particularly attractive.
 The restoration of the old house took a lot of effort and was met with various challenges due to the heritage nature of the place.
 But it paid off.

 The interiors ooze the authenticity of the late medieval design, with many original features still in place, including tiled floors, a wooden staircase, and a spectacular stone fireplace.
 The manor feels warm and without clutter, despite the eclectic furniture.
 It feels more like a home than a space designed to be a hotel.